Peplink Settings to Get Started

 Setting up Wireless Mesh (Optional)

-To set up a Wireless Mesh
+To set up a wireless mesh you may have

-AP -> Wireless Mesh - "Add"
+- AP Tab -> Wireless Mesh - "Add"

 For Mesh ID use a text name (e.g. Smtih-Mesh-5G), toggle the frequecy you want (5GHz, 2.4 GHz or both), and create a password (AKA "Shared Key").